Oamaru: Points of interest

 A colony of little blue penguins lives in a disused quarry on the harbour not far from the historic precinct.
 The penguins established themselves in the early 1990s, once the rock quarry had been closed in the 1970s, and in 1992 a group of volunteers started to help make the area suitable as a breeding habitat for the penguins and provide guided tours.
 Apart from the success of the penguin colony, their efforts were rewarded with the colony receiving the Otago Regional Council's Environmental Award in 1995.

-Over the course of the early 2000s, a visitors' centre and two grandstands were completed, and today the Oamaru Blue Penguin Colony is Oamaru's largest tourist attraction, receiving over 75,000 visitors annually.
+During the early 2000s, a visitors' centre and two grandstands were completed, and today the Oamaru Blue Penguin Colony is Oamaru's largest tourist attraction, receiving over 75,000 visitors annually.
 It is owned by the Waitaki District Council and carefully managed by the Waitaki Development Board, including monitoring and comparing of behaviour and numbers with a similar penguin colony nearby which is not open to visitors.

 A steam train operated by the Oamaru Steam and Rail Restoration Society runs between a small railway station in the historic precinct and a terminus at the harbour close to the little blue penguin colony on Sundays and during school holidays.

-Further south just outside town, a colony of yellow-eyed penguins at Bushy Beach also attracts ecotourists.
+Further south just outside the town, a colony of yellow-eyed penguins at Bushy Beach also attracts ecotourists.
 Penguins sometimes live under buildings close to the beach, including the town's music club, The Penguin Club.

 The North Otago Tree Planting Association, inaugurated by local Oamaru G.P.
 Dr. Eric Strawson Stubbs and North Otago farmer Mr. Syd Hurst in 1937, was a forerunner of the New Zealand Farm Forestry Association.

-The historic Totara Estate located 8 km south Oamaru.
-Heritage New Zealand restored and opened these buildings to the public on 15 February 1982, exactly 100 years after the Dunedin's historic sailing – creating the New Zealand frozen meat industry.
+The historic Totara Estate is located 8 km south of Oamaru.
+Heritage New Zealand restored and opened these buildings to the public on 15 February 1982, exactly 100 years after the Dunedin's historic sailing, which began the New Zealand frozen meat industry.
 By 1902 frozen meat made up 20% of all New Zealand exports.

 Tourism Waitaki is the official tourism body for the whole of Waitaki District.